fallen-icarus/cardano-swaps/GettingStarted.md

   --out-file oneWaySwapDatum.json
 ```

+**The price is always Ask/Offer.** In the above example, the swap wants 1 ADA per 2 native token
+taken.
+The `--tx-hash` and `--output-index` flags are only needed when executing a swap; you can
+leave them out here.

 ##### Building the transaction
 To see how to build the transaction using a local node, refer
 [here](scripts/local/one-way/update-price.sh).